Tuteria/Frontend-Assessment/README.md

 3. Use `packages/components` to house the components used in the project.
 4. Add relevant tests where necessary for the frontend.
 5. Host the whole application on a production URL e.g. Heroku, Vercel, Netlify, AWS, Digitalocean e.t.c

+**Follow these steps to start the app **

+Frontend is located in packages/www
+Endpoints are located in packages/www/api

+Locate  "env.local.sample" in packages/www and rename it to ".env.local"

+Fill in the variables in the renamed file

+NOTE:
+"HOST_URL" and "NEXT_PUBLIC_HOST_URL" should be the same. for example 'http://localhost:3000'

+"ADMIN_TOKEN" and "NEXT_PUBLIC_ADMIN_TOKEN" should be the same.

+Navigate to the data-layer directory and run:

+1. poetry install
+2. poetry run alembic revision --autogenerate -m "Added tables"
+3. poetry run alembic upgrade head

+Navigate back to the root of the project and run:
+1. yarn next:app db:update
+2. yarn next:app db:generate
+3. yarn next:app build
+4. yarn next:app start

+Password for admin is "password"